Exponential growth of colored HOMFLY-PT homology: Introduction

-We are optimistic that the these and other spectral sequences (Theorem~\ref{thm_reducedss}) will help to understand relations in the zoo of slice genus bounds and concordance homomorphisms obtained from $\slN$ link homologies \cite{Lo1,Wu3,LL} as analogons of Rasmussen's $s$-invariant \cite{Ras2}.
+We are optimistic that the these and other spectral sequences (Theorem~\ref{thm_reducedss}) will help to understand relations among the many slice genus bounds and concordance homomorphisms obtained from $\glnn{N}$ link homologies (see Lobb \cite{Lo1}, Wu \cite{Wu3} and Lewark--Lobb \cite{LL}) as analogs of Rasmussen's $s$-invariant \cite{Ras2}.
 Finally, there are color-reducing spectral sequences, analogous to the colored differentials in \cite{GS,GGS}.

 \begin{thm-nono} For $k\geq h$ there is a spectral sequence